ALIA Constitution Objects addressed:

-- asserting the equal and equitable rights of individuals to information regardless of age, citizenship, political belief, physical or mental ability, gender identity heritage, education, income, immigration and asylum seeking status, marital status, origin, race, language religion or sexual orientation;
+- Asserting the equal and equitable rights of individuals to information regardless of age, citizenship, political belief, physical or mental ability, gender identity heritage, education, income, immigration and asylum-seeking status, marital status, origin, race, language religion or sexual orientation

-- adopting an inclusive approach in developing and implementing policies regarding access to information and ideas that are relevant to the library and information service concerned, irrespective of the controversial nature of the information or ideas;
+- Adopting an inclusive approach in developing and implementing policies regarding access to information and ideas that are relevant to the library and information service concerned, irrespective of the controversial nature of the information or ideas

-- catering for interest in contemporary issues without promoting or suppressing particular beliefs and ideas;
+- Catering for interest in contemporary issues without promoting or suppressing particular beliefs and ideas

-- protecting the confidential relationships that exist between the library and information service and its clients;
+- Protecting the confidential relationships that exist between the library and information service and its clients

-- resisting attempts by individuals or groups within their communities to restrict access to information and ideas while at the same time recognising that powers of censorship are legally vested in state and federal governments;
+- Resisting attempts by individuals or groups within their communities to restrict access to information and ideas while at the same time recognising that powers of censorship are legally vested in state and federal governments

-- observing laws and regulations governing access to information and ideas but working towards the amendment of those laws and regulations which inhibit library and information services in meeting the obligations and responsibilities outlined in this Statement.
+- Observing laws and regulations governing access to information and ideas but working towards the amendment of those laws and regulations which inhibit library and information services in meeting the obligations and responsibilities outlined in this statement.

 Adopted 2001.
 Amended 2007, 2015.
+Reviewed 2018.

 (Replaced "Free library services to all, freedom to read".
 Adopted 1971; amended 1979, 1985)